vrchatapi/vrchatapi.github.io/FavoritesAPI/ListAllFavorites.md

 Field | Type | Description
 ------|------|------------
 id | string | Favorite ID
-type | `TypeOptions` | The type of the favourite favoriteId | string | The Object Id tags | array | Unknown
+type | `TypeOptions` | The type of the favorite favoriteId | string | The Object Id tags | array | Is only 1 string value that is the name of the favorite group

 ### TypeOptions

-It is assumed that once the favourite feature will be released the `user` type will be replaced with `friend` type.

     - world
     - friend